BTB 41: OPERATOR FEEDBACK ON THE 822D

 – Samantha Paul, Tigercat marketing

-The 822D has been on their job site for approximately two months with just over 250 operating hours, so BTB travelled down south to get some feedback on how the machine is running.
+The 822D has been on their job site for approximately two months with just over 250 operating hours, so BTB travelled down south to get some feedback on the 822D and how it’s running.

 Mac McClure and Jim Hancock already own several Tigercat machines and knew right away that they wanted the new Tigercat 822D as soon as they heard about it.
 “Compared to other machines I have run, the Tigercat 822D is all around faster and better and the owners know it will last longer,” comments Matt.

 Matt immediately noticed the 822D redesign allowed for a larger standard fuel tank, increasing capacity by 55 L (15 US gal), which lets him work longer before refueling.
 Matt also commented on how much he likes the easy to use computer system.
 He also noticed a big difference in the air conditioning with the higher capacity cooling and multistage cabin air filtration, which definitely improves his comfort in hot, dusty North Carolina summers.